mongoq/Green-Tsetlin-Machine/C-Code/README.md

 > Minimize 'trained_votes.h' in size.
 >
 > Run this in Verilog (Verilator) - codebase looks rather small, no bloated Python inference libraries (!).
+>
+> Dissect 'trained_votes.h' and say something about 'explainability'.